Automatic transmission fluid: History

 The history of automatic transmission fluids parallels the history of automatic transmission technology.
 The world's first mass-produced automatic transmission, the Hydra-Matic 4-speed, was developed by General Motors (GM) for the 1940 model year.
 The Hydra-Matic transmission required a special lubricant GM called Transmission Fluid No. 1. for the Hydra-Matic Drive.
 This transmission fluid was only available at Oldsmobile, Pontiac, and Cadillac dealerships.
-Subsequent automatic transmission and fluid coupling technologies, and difficulties with fluids in cold and hot temperature extremes led to a need for longer lasting, higher quality transmission fluids.
-Additionally, a better system of automatic transmission fluid distribution and marketing was necessary for the long term success of the automatic transmission.
+As technology advanced and OEMs demanded longer-lasting and higher-quality automatic transmissions, so too did automatic transmission fluids advance.

 In 1949, GM released a new Type "A" fluid specification.
 In an attempt to make GM automatic transmission fluid available at retailers and service garages everywhere.
 Every automatic transmission produced by any vehicle manufacturer used GM Type "A" transmission fluids in their transmissions from 1949-1958.

-In 1959, Ford began releasing their own automatic transmission fluid specifications, see MERCON for more information.
-From 1958-1968 many vehicle manufacturers continued to use the next GM automatic transmission fluid specification, the Type "A" Suffix "A" fluid in their transmissions.
-In 1966, Chrysler began releasing their own automatic transmission fluid specifications, see Mopar ATF for more information.
+In 1959, Ford began releasing their own automatic transmission fluid specifications; see MERCON for more information.
+From 1958-1968 many vehicle manufacturers continued to use the next GM automatic transmission fluid specification, the Type "A" Suffix "A" fluid, in their transmissions.
+In 1966, Chrysler began releasing their own automatic transmission fluid specifications; see Mopar ATF for more information.
 GM ATF was the same color as engine oil through 1967.
 Aftermarket ATF was available with red dye as an aid in fluid leak detection.
 Dexron (B) was the first GM ATF to require red dye.

-In the 1940s, 1950s, 1960s, and early 1970s, ATF contained whale oil as a rust and corrosion inhibitor.
+From the 1940s through the early 1970s, ATF contained whale oil as a rust and corrosion inhibitor.
 A moratorium on whale oil at that time prevented the continued production of older ATF such as the original 1967 DEXRON formulation (Type B), and the fluids which preceded it.
 Vintage GM (1940-1967), Ford (1951-1967, and Chrysler products (1953-1966) used GM Type A fluid or GM Type A Suffix A fluids; these fluids are no longer produced.
 GM recommends Dexron-VI fluid, Ford recommends Mercon V fluid, and Chrysler recommends ATF+4 fluids for vintage transmission use.